The submission deadline for the 2015 Goetz Instrument Support Program is October 15, 2014.

 Each recipient will also be eligible to receive up to a total of $500 (USD) to cover publication charges (if the resulting paper is published in an approved publication) and/or travel assistance for presentation of an accepted abstract at a relevant scientific conference.
-Proposal submissions for the ninth annual competition must be received by October 2014.
-An exact date will be announced soon.
+Proposal submissions for the ninth annual competition must be received by October 15, 2014.
 This deadline is firm so that the review committee can consider applications during the following month and select recipients.
 Winners will be announced in December 2014.

 Graduate students pursuing a Master’s or Ph.D. within an accredited college or university program within the United States or all countries where Carnet documentation for shipments is accepted, are eligible.
 Due to difficulties associated with exporting to India, we will be unable to consider any proposals that require an instrument to be taken into India.
 No more than one submission per researcher will be considered.